frustrated people with financial report

 “We expect all our businesses to have a positive impact on our top and bottom lines...
 Profitability is very important to us, or we wouldn't be in this business.” ― Jeff Bezos

 Every business needs to generate profits, period.
 Profits are the result of deducting expenses and costs from revenues.
-In other words, the lower the cost, the more cost-effective the company is, the higher the profits, and the higher there turn to investors.
+In other words, the lower the cost, the more cost-effective the company is, the higher the profits, and the higher return to investors.
 Therefore, to better understand the quality of profitability, it needs to be measured by considering its relation to revenue, costs, expenses, assets, and equities.

 - Gross profit margin: measures gross profit as a percentage of revenue